namuan/http-rider-docs/content/en/docs/how-tos/040_mocking_apis.md

 ---
-title: "How to work with mocking APIs"
+title: "How do you define mock API responses"
 linkTitle: "API mocking"
 weight: 40
-description: >
-  How do you define mock API responses?
 ---